John R. Justice Student Loan Repayment Program

 The number of awards made through this program, as well as the individual dollar amount awarded, are subject to sufficient annual appropriations by the federal government.

-The 2019-20 John R. Justice Student Loan Repayment Program application is no longer being accepted.
-Qualified applicants whose complete applications were received by ISAC on or before the published due date of February 28, 2020 will be notified of the awarding results once awarding takes place later this year.
+ISAC is no longer accepting the 2020-21 John R. Justice Student Loan Repayment Program application.
+Qualified applicants whose complete applications were received at ISAC on or before the published due date of March 16, 2021 will be notified of the awarding results once awarding takes place later this year.

 The John R. Justice Student Loan Repayment Program provides for the payment of eligible educational loans (both Federal Family Education Loan Program [FFELP] and Federal Direct Loans) for state and federal public defenders and state prosecutors who agree to remain employed as public defenders and prosecutors for at least three years.
 The annual awards to qualified defenders and prosecutors may be up to $4,000, up to an aggregate total of $60,000, to repay their student loan debt.
 If the employment commitment is not fulfilled, any amount received must be repaid.

 To be eligible, an individual must:

 - be a U.S. citizen or an eligible non-citizen

 - have an outstanding balance due on an eligible FFELP and Direct educational loan(s) (includes Federal Stafford loans, Graduate PLUS loans, and consolidation loans) and Federal Perkins loans